Chiranjeevi005/AI-Chat-WebApp/README.md

-# AI Chat - Futuristic Real-time Communication Platform
+# Chat App - Futuristic Real-time Communication Platform

 A cutting-edge chat application with a futuristic dark-themed UI, 3D elements, and smooth animations built with Next.js, TailwindCSS, and GSAP.
 This application now includes a secure authentication system powered by Supabase Auth.